 Facility overview and protein production

-Work on the new facility started more than a year ago, said Kuball.
-Right now, there is not a set timeframe for the new facility to reach full production.
+Work on the Kentucky factory started more than a year ago, said Kuball.
+Right now, there is not a set time-frame for it to reach full production.

 “It’s relatively centrally located as far as being able to ship out of that facility, and it’s also close to a variety of the feedstocks that we use,” she said of how the location was selected.
-“The new facility will use the same feedstocks that we are using at the pilot plant, which are pre-consumer products … from the brewery and distillery industry as well as bakery.”
+“The new facility will use the same feedstocks that we are using at the pilot plant, which are pre-consumer products … from the brewery and distillery industry, as well as the bakery sector.”

-In addition to work on the new facility, EnviroFlight has been continuing to develop its role as a feed protein or feed ingredient provider in the US, said Kuball.
+In addition to work on the new facility, EnviroFlight has been continuing to develop its role as a feed protein and ingredient provider in the US, said Kuball.

-“The interest in the US is amazing given the fact that this is a brand new protein source or feed ingredient to the US,” she said of the developing domestic market.
+“The interest is amazing given the fact that this is a brand new protein source in the US,” she said of the developing domestic market.

-“There is a lot of research taking place in other species as well,” said Kuball.
-On the livestock side, some swine producers also interested in working with black soldier fly-derived proteins or feed ingredients, she added.
+“There is a lot of research taking place [about its use] in other species as well,” said Kuball.

-“A large manufacturing company that produces mainstream poultry feed is not going to put a product on the market with black soldier fly in it until they’ve done their own market research until they’ve done their own palatability studies and their own digestibility studies as well,” she said.
-“Those are all in the process of taking place.”
+“A large manufacturing company that produces mainstream poultry feed is not going to put a product on the market with BSF in it until its done its own market research, until its done its own palatability studies and its own digestibility studies as well,” she said.